3615Prunelle/00_VS_Code/4_So_Long/README.md

 If if starts with
 '# All notes are now in the Makefile template'
 Don't use it.
-Instead, rename the 'Makefile_for_eval' to Makefile, and you should be good to go !
+Instead, delete that Makefile, and rename the 'Makefile_for_eval' to Makefile, and you should be good to go !

 Have fun ^^'